Dedicated Refuah Shelemah for Rochel Leah Bat Fraida Basha By Rabbi Diamond and Family

 Rabbi Diamond always taught us that one way to accomplish this wholeheartedness is to perform an act of hessed each day without anyone ever knowing about it.
 You will then truly feel one with Hashem!

-May we seek only justice between our fellow Jews and avoid distorting justice in any way.
+May we always only seek justice between our fellow Jews and avoid distorting justice in any way.
 May we also guard the gates of our bodies to keep harmful, forbidden influences from entering our lives and the lives of our families.
-May we also find it in ourselves to be wholehearted with Hashem and look for opportunities to do acts of kindness for others without anyone knowing about it.
+May we also find it in ourselves to be wholehearted with Hashem and look for opportunities to do acts of kindness for others without anyone knowing about it as Sol Teichman by being an angel to others

 Rabbi Amram Sananes as written by Jack Rahmey